Health Services

 Additionally, this service is responsible for the Midwifery-Care After Loss Clinic (M-CAL) which offers increased continuity of care for women and families who are experiencing their first pregnancy after a previous pregnancy loss over 20 weeks gestation, a neonatal death or a previous diagnosis of foetal abnormality.
 The Clinic is embedded within the High Risk Clinic –an Obstetrician and the Bereavement Care Liaison Clinical Midwife are present at the same appointment.
 The service can also provide support during your clinical presentations.
 If you are eligible and interested in M-CAL clinic for your care, please do not hesitate to speak to the midwife at your next appointment for a referral to this service.

-The service is available Monday, Tuesday, Wednesday and Friday between 8.00 am – 4.30 pm.
+The service is available seven days a week between 8.00 am – 4.30 pm.

 To reach the Bereavement Care Liaison Clinical Midwife, please call 0436 925 668 or email BereavementMW@health.qld.gov.au.